-While credit scores are increasingly thought of as indicators of overall responsibility given their use by employers, landlords, and other decision makers outside of lending community, they’re actually numerical manifestations of how trustworthy we are with other people’s money.
-They take into account the types of credit card, loan, and investment accounts you have open, how long you’ve had them, how much of your available funds you actually spend, and your history making payments on those accounts.
-When you consider that prepaid card use entails loading and spending your own money, it’s obvious they don’t quite fit into the equation.
+While credit scores are increasingly thought of as indicators of overall responsibility given their use by employers, landlords, and other decision makers outside the lending community, they’re actually numerical manifestations of how trustworthy we are with other people’s money.
+They take into account the types of credit card, loan, and investment accounts we have open, how long we’ve had them, how much of our available funds we actually spend, and our history making payments on those accounts.
+When you consider that prepaid/debit card use entails loading and spending your own money, it’s obvious they don’t quite fit the equation.

 Foundation for the Future?

 Still, there’s more to the story, as you might have guessed by now.
-Not only do prepaid card marketers actually promote use of the term “prepaid credit card” in order to make consumers feel more comfortable using an otherwise foreign-seeming type of financial product as well as foster the assumption that prepaid cards provide more utility than they really do, but there have also been efforts over the years to include prepaid card data in credit scoring models.
+Not only do prepaid card marketers actually use the term “prepaid credit card” in order to make consumers feel more comfortable with an otherwise foreign-seeming financial product as well as to foster the assumption that prepaid cards provide more utility than they really do, but there have also been efforts over the years to include prepaid card data in credit scoring models.

 Orman, believe it or not, wasn’t the first one to ponder adding prepaid cards to credit reports.
 She wasn’t even the first celebrity.
-RushCard, the prepaid card company founded my music mogul turned overall business baron Russell Simmons, struck a partnership in 2003 with the credit bureau PRBC, creating a program known as Rush Path to Credit.
+RushCard, the prepaid card company founded by music mogul turned overall business baron Russell Simmons, struck a partnership in 2003 with the credit bureau PRBC, creating a program known as Rush Path to Credit.
 PRBC differs from the big three credit bureaus (i.e. Experian, Equifax, and TransUnion) in that consumers can self-enroll and have non-traditional bill payments – such as those from rent and utility bills – included in their files.

 “As part of the relationship, regular bill payments made with the card would be reported to PRBC.
 Though this wasn’t the end-all solution for cardholders who want to build their credit profiles, it was a start,” RushCard CEO Rob Rosenblatt told Card Hub via e-mail.
 “Some lenders that use PRBC data as an additional data source to augment their credit-granting decisions include Ford Motor Credit, Dell, mortgage companies Fannie Mae and Freddie Mac, along with furniture and jewelry stores and used-car dealerships.”